 Chemo is given in cycles.
-This help limit damage to healthy cells and kill more cancer cells.
+This helps limit damage to healthy cells and kills more cancer cells.
 Rest periods between treatments give normal cells a chance to recover.
 Your healthcare provider will talk with you about your chemo plan.
 You might get it daily, weekly, every few weeks, or monthly.
 Talk with your provider about how long you'll get chemo and what you can expect during treatment.

 Side effects depend on the type and dose of medicines you’re taking.
 They depend on the way you get the medicines (intravesical or systemic).
 They also depend on if you're getting radiation at the same time, which can make side effects worse.
 They vary a lot from person to person.

 Side effects from intravesical chemo may include:

 Burning feeling in your bladder